HMuraja/p5-book-review/README.md

     - Create review form is easy to fill and each field is clearly labelled.
     - Not filling the form correctly will provide an error messages and prevent user from creating a new instance.
     - Error messages describe clearly what user needs to fix in order to submit the review successfully.
-    - When the owner of the review logged in they were able to click the revie wthey created and a more button is visible for them on the review page, they are able to click on it get a menu with two icons, one for editing and one for deleting.
+    - When the owner of the review logged in they were able to click the revie they created and a more button is visible for them on the review page, they are able to click on it get a menu with two icons, one for editing and one for deleting.
-    - Clciking edit rendered an edit review prociding similar form than creation for allowing user to edit the details successfully.
+    - Clicking edit rendered an edit review providing similar form than creation for allowing user to edit the details successfully.
     - Deletion deleted the review successfully.
 </details>
 <details>